JordanLeich/Superhero-Villain-Index/README.md

 # Instructions ⚡
 ### Option #1
-If you do not have python installed on your Windows system, you can download the Index.exe [file](https://github.com/JordanLeich/Superhero-Index/blob/main/Index.exe) and the file will run without any python installations or dependencies!
+If you do not have python installed on your Windows system, you can download the index.exe [file](https://github.com/JordanLeich/Superhero-Index/blob/main/index.exe) and the file will run without any python installations or dependencies!
 Make sure to run the Index.exe file as administrator as this will prevent any issues with permissions and such!

 ### Option #2
 Only use this option if you already have python installed on your system!